Highview Elementary School

 - “Mindfulness” in the Classroom: By incorporating “Mindful Listening” and “Mindful Movement” exercises, we will bring increased self-awareness, self-regulation and focus to improve learning and social emotional growth.

-- “Lunch Bunch” Groups: Students will be invited to attend small group sessions with the counselor that allow the opportunity for students to learn and talk with each other in a safe and fun environment while eating their lunch.
+Groups: Students will be invited to attend on needs based criteria and teacher referrals.
+These short term small group sessions with the counselor allow the opportunity for students to learn and talk with each other in a safe and fun environment.
 Possible group topics may include:

 - Regulating emotions, thoughts & behaviors